The 3D printed housing of the “pxlDigits” was initially not intended to be “just” a 7-segment display with WiFi.

 Circuit diagram

-Place threaded inserts in the base
+Insert threaded inserts into the base

-Screw the digits to the base
+Digits screwed to the base

-Prepare the encoder for installation
+Prepare encoder for installation

-Prepare the Arduino Nano for soldering
+Prepare Arduino Nano for soldering

 In this step, a few initial soldering tasks are performed on the Arduino Nano.

-… tin the contacts shown on the Arduino Nano with some solder.
+...tin the shown contacts on the Arduino Nano with some solder.

-So tins the following contacts.
+So tin the following contacts.

 - +5V